mykle1/MMM-AfterShip/README.md

 				<br><b>Possible values:</b> <code>true</code>, <code>false</code>
 				<br><b>Default value:</b> <code>false</code>
 				<br><b>Note:</b> Hide module from the mirror when there are no Parcels to be shown.
 Also reduces the update interval
 				to minimally every 15 minutes or else 2 times the configured <code>updateInterval</code> whichever one is the longest.
+				Also it unhides itself and shows "No Shipment Data" on the mirror at a random time between 6AM and 10.30PM for half an hour everyday.
+This cannot be surpressed.
 			</td>
 		</tr>
 		<tr>